delvtech/hyperdrive/README.md

 ## Build

-To build the smart contracts, run `yarn build`.
+To build the smart contracts, run `make build`.

 ## Test

-To test the smart contracts, run `yarn test`.
+To test the smart contracts, run `make test`.

 ## Lint